unrealcv/unrealcv/docs/plugin/install.rst

 Special tips for Linux
 ----------------------

 In Linux, the Unreal Engine needs to be built from source code.
-How to compile from source code can be found in this official document `Building On Linux <https://wiki.unrealengine.com/Building_On_Linux>`__.
+How to compile from source code can be found in the `official documentation <https://dev.epicgames.com/documentation/en-us/unreal-engine/building-unreal-engine-from-source>`__.

 Previous versions of unrealcv depends on using OpenEXR module to generate depth, this requirement has been removed.